 Dayton Area - $94 Decrease

 Cincinnati Area - $86 Decrease

 Columbus Area - $5 Decrease

 Youngstown Area - $70 Decrease

 Cleveland Area - $80 Decrease

 Akron Area - $179 Decrease

 Toledo Area - $83 Decrease.

 Low-Income Family Options

-CHIP is ideal if your income is too high for Medicaid eligibility, but you also can not afford to purchase private coverage.
-If you apply for CHIP, proof of income and citizenship will be required.
+CHIP is ideal if your income is too high for Medicaid eligibility, and you also can not afford to purchase private coverage.
+If you apply for CHIP, proof of income and citizenship is required.
 You can submit paperwork online, in person or through the mail.
 Uncovered children up to age 19 may apply for coverage with household income up to 206% of the federal poverty level.

-Once a child becomes eligible for Medicaid, they will be entitled to Healthcheck services.
-Healthcheck covers 10 medical exams during the first two years of life and annual wellness exams until age 21.
+When a child becomes eligible for Medicaid, they will be entitled to Healthcheck services.
+Healthcheck covers 10 medical exams during the first two years of life, and annual wellness exams until age 21.
 The recommended ages for exams are 1, 2, 4, 6, 9, 12, 15, 18, 24, and 30 months.
 The program is also known as EPSDT (Early and Periodic Screening, Diagnostic, and Treatment Services).

-As of September 23 (2010), many Ohio health insurance companies will NOT offer health care coverage to children under 19 that are not covered on their parent's policy.
+As of September 23, many Ohio health insurance companies will NOT offer health care coverage to children under 19 that are not covered on their parent's policy.
 President Obama's health care reform initiatives have forced this change by the carriers that is making it much more difficult to obtain children's coverage.
 Please call or email us for additional information.

-As of September 2011, all companies have eliminated plans that insure children only (under age 19).
+As of September, all companies have eliminated plans that insure children only (under age 19).
 However, short-term plans are available.
 Rates are very low although all claims are subject to the deductible.
 It's the best option at this time.

 Assurant still offers a "short-term" plan that will cover children under age 19.
 Rates are very inexpensive but a deductible applies to all claims.
 With a favorable Supreme Court ruling next month, there is a slim chance that most insurers will begin to offer "child only" plans again.

-Also, this month, the Centers For Medicaid and Medicaid Services offered more than $30 million of aid (in the form of grants) to reach out and make programs like CHIP and Medicaid more visible to parents of Ohio children that maybe able to qualify.
+Also, this month, the Centers for Medicaid and Medicaid Services offered more than $30 million of aid (in the form of grants) to reach out and make programs like CHIP and Medicaid more visible to parents of Ohio children that may be able to qualify.
 Proposals to distribute funds must be received by February 1st and the awarded money will be distributed around June 1.
 Outreach and enrollment is the goal.